 There's also the issue of external and internal motivation.
-I got clean because I wanted to keep my job - that's an external motivation.
-Six months into my recovery, I stayed clean because I was worth it - that's definitely an… Click To Tweet
+I got clean because I wanted to keep my job - external motivation.
+Six months into my recovery, I stayed clean because I was worth it - internal motivation.
+Click To Tweet

 One is not necessarily better than the other.
 I think a lot of us don’t believe we are worth it in early recovery so having some external motivation is okay.

 Goals and sub-goals also work to keep us motivated.
 When you carry out a small goal, it’s okay to feel proud, and that may motivate you to tackle a harder one.